syl20bnr/spacemacs/README.md

     <SPC> : config-system/create-layer RET

-Choose a name and a layer skeleton will be create in the `private` directory.
+Then choose a name and a layer skeleton will be created in the [private][] directory.
+The `private` directory is ignored by Git.

-Then to use your newly created configuraton layer, add it to your `~/.spacemacs` file (see next section).
+To use your newly created configuration layer, add it to your `~/.spacemacs` file (see next section).

 ## Dotfile ~/.spacemacs

-To install it:
+`Spacemacs` has a convenient dotfile.
+You have to install it by invoking the following command inside Emacs:

     <SPC> : dotspacemacs/install RET